shirazkn/shirazkn.github.io/content/posts/sphere.md

 ## A Word of Caution!

 The most confusing part of self-learning Riemannian geometry has been, for me, the conflation between frames and coordinate frames.
-I suggest that the reader familiarizes theirself with the definition of either (a coordinate chart induces a frame, but not every frame is the frame derived from a coordinate chart).
+I suggest that the reader familiarizes theirself with the definition of either object; a coordinate chart induces a frame, but not every frame is the frame derived from a coordinate chart.
 Every time you encounter a formula, statement, or theorem, take care to check whether it only holds for a coordinate frame.

 The following examples show why this distinction is important:

 - The left-invariant vector fields $(E_i)\_{i=1}^n$ of a Lie group form a global, orthonormal (after carrying out the Gram-Schmidt process) frame.
 Does this mean that every Lie group is globally flat?
 No, because the frame of left-invariant vector fields on a non-Abelian Lie group is not a *coordinate* frame; to see this, observe that $[E_i, E_j] \neq 0$, whereas the Lie brackets must vanish in a coordinate frame since the partial derivatives of $\mathbb R^n$ commute.[^coordinates] It is only an orthonormal *coordinate* frame that is indicative of flatness.

 - For the same reason, it is seldom possible to choose an orthonormal coordinate frame.
 One either gives up orthonormality (choosing to introduce a metric tensor) or gives up the coordinate frame (choosing to work with a frame that is not a coordinate frame, such as $(E_i)\_{i=1}^n$).

-- The Christoffel symbols of the Levi-Civita connection are symmetric in the lower indices ($\Gamma_{ij}^k = \Gamma_{ji}^k$), but this is only true in a coordinate frame.

 - The identity we used to compute the Christoffel symbols in this post only holds in a coordinate frame.
 In a non-coordinate frame, we would replace it with the appropriate formula in Corollary 5.11 of Lee's book.